McGill-MMA-EnterpriseAnalytics/Crunchbase/Readme.md

 Startups need to be companies.
  In addition we will need to find the acquired companies for companies with status “acquired” for multi-label classification.
 In addition we should see if removing the date has any effect.
-Also we need to ensure that company size must not be included as this may indicate that they will be acquired.
+Also we need to ensure that company size must not be included as this data is updated constantly.
-We must find a test dataset that is small companies that just got acquired.
 We must also create features such as potential competition stats.
 Look at employee data stats/diversity.